marianfran/marianfran/README.md

 I'm currently studying Digital Design and Web Development in BCIT and I'm aspiring to be a UX/UI Designer or Graphic Designer.

 - I love art, books, travelling, and a little bit of coding.
+- You can view my digital portfolio here: www.marianfrancisco.com
 - Fun Fact: I can't start my day without drinking my Earl Grey tea.

 <h2> :hammer_and_wrench: Languages and Tools : </h2>